 Although allergic rhinitis is not considered a serious condition, it can interfere with many important aspects of life.
 Nasal allergy sufferers often feel tired, miserable, or irritable.
-Allergic rhinitis can interfere with work or school performance, as well as social functioning.
+Chronic allergic or non-allergic rhinitis can interfere with work or school performance, as well as social functioning.

 Symptoms of allergic rhinitis often occur in two phases, early and late.